ICST Ambi Motion Markers

 Check:

-• OSC input enabled in the plugin
+• OSC input is enabled in the AmbiEncoder plugin

-Send series looks like Send pair
+Send series behaves like Send pair

 CSV import fails